 Let us read more on how these Christians behaved, “The most of our brethren were unsparing in their exceeding love and brotherly kindness.
 They held fast to each other and visited the sick fearlessly, and ministered to them continually, serving them in Christ.
 They died with them most joyfully, taking the affliction of others, and drawing the sickness from their neighbors to themselves and willingly receiving their pains.
 And many who cared for the sick and gave strength to others died themselves having transferred to themselves their death.
 And the popular saying which always seems a mere expression of courtesy, they then made real in action, taking their departure as the others’ ‘offscouring.'”

 What?
 They held fast to each other?
-Why did they not isolate themselves in their homes and wait for the sickness to pass, how unresponsible!
+Why did they not isolate themselves in their homes and wait for the sickness to pass, how irresponsible!
 I mean Jesus hears you at home too.
 What a bunch of stubborn people!
 Didn’t they know that by visiting each other they were spreading the disease?
 I’m glad we’re so much smarter today than these foolish early Christians!
 And they died joyfully and willingly?
 They should have used every measure to prolong their earthly existence.
+How uncaring of them!

 And the account continues, “Truly the best of our brethren departed from life in this manner, including some presbyters and deacons and those of the people who had the highest reputation; so that this form of death, through the great piety and strong faith it exhibited, seemed to lack nothing of martyrdom.
 And they took the bodies of the saints in their open hands and in their bosoms, and closed their eyes and their mouths; and they bore them away on their shoulders and laid them out; and they clung to them and embraced them; and they prepared them suitably with washings and garments.
 And after a little they received like treatment themselves, for the survivors were continually following those who had gone before them.”

 Wow, what a waste.
-The lives of these priests and deacons could have been saved if they only canceled services and practiced social distancing and self-isolation.
+The lives of these priests and deacons could have been saved if they only canceled services and practiced social distancing, self-isolation, and the wearing of masks.
 They are so overzealous, and they even think that this kind of indiscretion is a type of “martyrdom”?
+What arrogance.
 O my, they were handling the dead and even embracing them?
 No wonder they got sick and died.
 They should have let a qualified government official deal with it.